markriggins/dockerfy/README.md

 8. Starting Services -- and shutting down the container if they fail
 9. Propagating signals to child processes
 10. Reaping Zombie (defunct) processes
-11. Running services and commands and various user accounts
+11. Running services and commands under various user accounts

 ## Dockerfile Example